cetz-package/cetz/src/bezier.typ

   return (s, e, c1, c2)
 }

-/// Approximate t for a givend distance d.
+/// Approximate bezier interval t for a given distance d.
-/// If d is negative start from the curves end.
+/// If d is positive, the functions starts from the curves
+/// start s, if d is negative, it starts form the curves end
-///
+/// e.
+/// -> float Bezier t value from [0,1]
 #let cubic-t-for-distance(s, e, c1, c2, d, samples: 10) = {
   if d == 0 {
     return 0